uccser/cs4hs/README.md

 # CS4HS Website Generator

-This project generates the website for the CS4HS Conference held at the University of Canterbury, New Zealand located at [cosc.canterbury.ac.nz/cs4hs](http://www.cosc.canterbury.ac.nz/cs4hs/index.html).
+This project generates the website for the CS4HS workshops held at the University of Canterbury, New Zealand located at [cosc.canterbury.ac.nz/cs4hs](http://www.cosc.canterbury.ac.nz/cs4hs/index.html).

 ## Overview